Robert-Rousset/doin-a-to-do/README.md

 # The Todo

-A simple to do list app that lets users write down their tasks and mark them as complete!
+A simple todo list app that lets users write down their tasks and mark them as complete!

 ## Usage